-Listed below are the latest research projects conducted by our staff.
+Listed below are the latest research projects and highlights conducted by our staff.

 Our school is committed to ongoing support of research degree candidates.
 We provide a high standard of research supervision in addition to material resources including financial support, laptop computers, office space and equipment, and writing and presentation skills workshops.